 The Transport Agency has received feedback that the closure of the Gorge road has impacted on Woodville businesses.
 In response, we have undertaken works to try and direct traffic to and from the Saddle Road via Woodville to try and return traffic flows to pre-Gorge closure levels.
 However, the existing situation will remain for the foreseeable future and the Transport Agency will continue to explore ways to discourage traffic from bypassing Woodville.

-The community and stakeholders provided extensive feedback on the long list of options, providing valuable input as these options were assessed.
+In September and October, the community and stakeholders provided extensive feedback on a long list of options, providing valuable input as these options were assessed.
 Feedback was provided in writing, by email, via our Social Pinpoint online tool, and at public open days in Palmerston North, Ashhurst and Woodville.
 A workshop with key stakeholders from local councils, iwi, industry and other interest groups provided further important insights.
-Now that we have refined the options being taken forward for further consideration, we are again looking for input from the local community and stakeholders which will help us to explore these options in more detail.

 A second round of feedback took place in November when a short list of four options was released.
 Again, we had a high number and broad range of comments, and some key themes.
 These included: gradient/steepness; impact on local facilities and schools; travel time and time to construct.
 Many submissions touched on the impacts any new road will have on the communities on Woodville and Ashhurst, in particular.